Wolf3s/xbmc4xbox-python/python/Doc/c-api/exceptions.rst

    Similar to :c:func:`PyErr_SetFromWindowsErr`, with an additional parameter specifying the exception type to be raised.
 Availability: Windows.

-   .. versionadded:: 2.3

-.. c:function:: PyObject* PyErr_SetFromWindowsErrWithFilenameObject(int ierr, PyObject *filenameObject)

-   Similar to :c:func:`PyErr_SetFromWindowsErr`, with the additional behavior that if *filenameObject* is not *NULL*, it is passed to the constructor of :exc:`WindowsError` as a third parameter.
-Availability: Windows.

 .. c:function:: PyObject* PyErr_SetFromWindowsErrWithFilename(int ierr, const char *filename)

-   Similar to :c:func:`PyErr_SetFromWindowsErrWithFilenameObject`, but the filename is given as a C string.
-Availability: Windows.

-.. c:function:: PyObject* PyErr_SetExcFromWindowsErrWithFilenameObject(PyObject *type, int ierr, PyObject *filename)

-   Similar to :c:func:`PyErr_SetFromWindowsErrWithFilenameObject`, with an additional parameter specifying the exception type to be raised.
+   Similar to :c:func:`PyErr_SetFromWindowsErr`, with the additional behavior that if *filename* is not *NULL*, it is passed to the constructor of :exc:`WindowsError` as a third parameter.  *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+Availability:
-   Availability: Windows.
+   Windows.

-   .. versionadded:: 2.3

-.. c:function:: PyObject* PyErr_SetExcFromWindowsErrWithFilename(PyObject *type, int ierr, const char *filename)
+.. c:function:: PyObject* PyErr_SetExcFromWindowsErrWithFilename(PyObject *type, int ierr, char *filename)

    Similar to :c:func:`PyErr_SetFromWindowsErrWithFilename`, with an additional parameter specifying the exception type to be raised.
 Availability: Windows.

+.. c:function:: void PyErr_SyntaxLocationEx(char *filename, int lineno, int col_offset)

+   Set file, line, and offset information for the current exception.
+If the current exception is not a :exc:`SyntaxError`, then it sets additional attributes, which make the exception printing subsystem think the exception is a :exc:`SyntaxError`. *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).

-   .. versionadded:: 2.3
+.. versionadded:: 3.2

+.. c:function:: void PyErr_SyntaxLocation(char *filename, int lineno)

+   Like :c:func:`PyErr_SyntaxLocationExc`, but the col_offset parameter is omitted.

 .. c:function:: void PyErr_BadInternalCall()